Curbside/curbside-cordova/README.md

   Curbside.startTripToSiteWithIdentifier("SITE_ID", "UNIQUE_TRACK_TOKEN", function(error){

   });
+  // You can also add date range for the user's intended arrival window.
+  Curbside.startTripToSiteWithIdentifier("SITE_ID", "UNIQUE_TRACK_TOKEN", from, to, function(error){

+  });

   /**
    * Completes the trip for the user to the site identified by the siteID with the given trackToken.